 - The south boundary is marked with red paint on timber stakes and on trees.

-- The east boundary is the agricultural fence.
+- The west boundary is the agricultural fence.

 The sporting rights are owned and included in the sale.
 They are not let.